u-boot/u-boot/doc/develop/driver-model/livetree.rst

 of work to do to flesh this out:

 - tests for all access functions
-- support for livetree modification
+- more support for livetree modification
 - addition of more access functions as needed
 - support for livetree in SPL and before relocation (if desired)